Hosamov/best_gregson_app/README.md

 A web app, using Node, Express, and MongoDB to vote for the best Gregson sibling

 ## Technologies & Libraries Used:
 - Node.js
 - Express
 - MongoDB
 - Pug

+### Other Libraries Used:
+- connect-timeout
+- body-parser

 ## Dev Notes: